gabriel-fortin-leblanc/network-analysis/README.md

 ## Documentation

-The documentation of the package Network Analysis will be soon available on Read the Docs.
+The documentation of the package Network Analysis will be soon available.

 ## License

 The license of the package Network Analysis is GNU General Public License v3.0.
 You can find more information on the [official website](https://www.gnu.org/licenses/gpl-3.0.en.html).
 The license of the package is also available in the file `LICENSE` at the root of the project.

-## Contributing

-Before contributing to the project, please read the [CODE OF CONDUCT](CODE_OF_CONDUCT.md).
-A guide for contributing will be soon available.

 ## Credits